Yashrajmotwani/ise_android_project/Readme.md

 > Note:
 > 1. IIT Gandhi Nagar shows Open status even after last date is over.
 > 2. The Data is being fetched from the DB which has the Web Scraped Data.
+> 3. App should be run on Light Mode and not on Dark Mode

 ## Individual Work Done